dddrrreee/cs140e-25win/labs/cs240lx.md

   - depends alot on what people are interested in.  can be OS heavy, or more device heavy, or more project heavy depending.  let us know what kind of stuff you are into.
+  - Probably at least one new board (pico, different riscv).

 Always generate executable code at runtime
   - even more low level than inline assembly.